-- A. Status Sanctions Those sanctions that reflect a change in the respondent's status in the student conduct system. - i.
-Warning An initial directive against similar behavior in the future.
-For purposes of external reporting, cases resulting in a warning do not create a student conduct record that is subject to release unless a subsequent violation occurs. - ii.
-Censure An official written reprimand for violation of specified regulations, including a warning that continuation or repetition of prohibited conduct will be cause for additional student conduct action. - iii.
-Disciplinary Probation Period of probation where additional restrictions or conditions may be assigned.
-Violations of the student's probation or additional violations of this Code during the period of probation may result in removal from housing, suspension, or expulsion from the university if the student is found in violation of new charges. - iv.
-Limitation of Privileges Limits access to participate in specified university activities or resources for the designated period of time, including but not limited to parking, use of facilities, use of information technology resources, leadership roles in student organizations (including club athletic events), participation in student organizations, study abroad, academic honor ceremonies, university-related travel, etc., during disciplinary probation or other status sanction terms.
-This does not limit the ability of other services and offices at the university to place more stringent limits on participation on the basis of a student's conduct record or other circumstances. - v.
-Removal from Housing Termination of residence contract.
-This may include exclusion from visiting within certain or all residential facilities as set forth.
+- A. Status Sanctions Those sanctions that reflect a change in the respondent's status in the student conduct system.

+- Warning An initial directive against similar behavior in the future.
+For purposes of external reporting, cases resulting in a warning do not create a student conduct record that is subject to release unless a subsequent violation occurs.

+- Censure An official written reprimand for violation of specified regulations, including a warning that continued or repetitive violations will be cause for additional student conduct action.

+- Disciplinary Probation Period of probation where additional restrictions or conditions may be assigned.
+Violations of the student's probation or additional violations of this Code or other university policy during the period of probation may result in removal from housing, suspension, or expulsion from the university if the student is found in violation of new charges.

+- Limitation of Privileges Limits access to participate in specified university activities or resources for the designated period of time.
+Limitation of privileges may be assigned to any of the following and is not limited to this list.

+- o parking,

+- o use of facilities,

+- use of information technology resources,

+- o leadership roles in student organizations (including club athletic events),

+- o participation in student organizations,

+- o study abroad,

+- o academic honor ceremonies,

+- university-related travel

+These limitations apply during disciplinary probation or other status sanction terms.
+This does not limit the ability of other services and offices at the university to place greater limits on participation on the basis of a student's conduct record or other circumstances.

+• Removal from Housing - Termination of residence contract.
+This may include exclusion from visiting within certain or all residential facilities.
 Any respondent who is removed from housing shall not be entitled to a refund of room fees.

-Respondents who are removed from housing may not reside in other universityowned/controlled housing unless a waiver is granted by Campus Living and Residential Education and Student Rights & Responsibilities.
-A request to return to university housing may be submitted in writing after one year from the finding of fact in the case unless indicated otherwise.
+Respondents who are removed from housing may not reside in other university owned/controlled housing unless a waiver is granted by Campus Living and Residential Education and Student Rights & Responsibilities.
+A respondent may submit a written request to return to university housing after one year from a case outcome unless indicated otherwise.